jagill/magog-rust/src/types/README.md

 and this safe and quick on the stack.

 The foundational types are:
-  * Position: An x-y pair.
+  * Coordinate: A single coordinate, eg distance along the x-axis.
 Note that we let the actual value to be any float.
+  * Position: An x-y pair of Coordinates.
-  * Segment: A finite line between two points.
+  * Segment: A finite line between two points, start and end.
+Start and end may be identical.
   * Triangle: Three points.
 They may be colinear.
   * Rect: A bounding box with min/max-x/y values.
 This will allow many algorithms to short-circuit quickly.